- Sustainability TOP

 Direction of Exhibits and Activities

-We aim to create a facility where visitors can understand Isuzu's past, present, and future initiatives to realize our purpose, Moving the World – for You, and feel closer to Isuzu, ultimately becoming fans of the Company.
+We aim to create a facility where visitors can learn about Isuzu’s past, present, and future initiatives to realize our PURPOSE, "Moving the World – for You," and thereby gain a deeper connection with the company, ultimately becoming its fans.

 Cooperation with the Community